alexbfree/thesis/src/chapter-7.md

 ### Attribution of Insights

-While this thesis is my own original work, some of the specific details, theories and ideas presented in this chapter arose or were developed or augmented through my close collaboration, discussion and ideation with other researchers, including:
+While this thesis is my own original work, and many ideas presented in this chapter are fully original, some of the specific details, theories and ideas presented in this chapter arose or were developed or augmented through my close collaboration, discussion and ideation with other researchers, including:

  - Jasmine Cox, Suzanne Clarke, Tim Broom, Alex Ballantyne and others at BBC R&D;
  - Paul-Olivier Dehaye and Jessica Pidoux at Hestia.ai;